nickbar01234/toohak/README.md

   - state: Defines and exports ServerState and PlayerState to be used by server.py and client.py.
   - type: Defines global type aliases for code clarity since we use type annotation heavily.
   - validator: Validates IP address.

+## Precautions

+> ❌ Do not quit the game mid-way.
+This would result in an unpredictable state, where the client would deadlock on the final scene.

+> ⚠️ The server needs to be restarted after completing 1 round.

+> ⚠️ Players can't join mid-game.